 On 11 January 2017, the Group signed a loan agreement with Bank of Jordan for an amount of JD 74,400 with an annual interest rate of 8.25%.
-The loan is payable in 60 monthly installments of JD 1,033 each, starting on 31 January 2017.
+The loan is payable in 60 monthly installments of JD 1,033 each, starting on 31 January 2017 until the full settlement of the loan.
 The loan was used to finance the purchase of a new vehicle.
 During 2022, the Group rescheduled the remaining installments (10 installments) so that the payment of the first installment will be on May 31, 2023 until final settlement.